TonyStark-19/Rock-paper-scissors/README.md

 ## ✨ Features

 - Play against the computer.
+- Fully responsive design that adapts to all screen sizes.
 - Displays the result of each round: win, lose, or tie.
 - Keeps track of scores for the player and computer.
 - User-friendly interface and animations for a better experience.